 "(b) The authorizing agent is responsible for the disposition of the cremated remains.
 If, after a period of 30 days from the date of cremation, the authorizing agent or the agent's representative has not specified the final disposition or claimed the cremated remains, the crematory licensee or the person in possession of the cremated remains may release the cremated remains to another family member upon written notification to the authorizing agent delivered by certified mail or dispose of the cremated remains only in a manner permitted in this section.
-The authorizing agent shall be responsible for reimbursing the crematory licensee for all reasonable expenses incurred in disposing of the cremated remains pursuant to this section.
+The authorizing agent shall be responsible for reimbursing the cremated remains pursuant to this section.
 A record of such disposition shall be made and kept by the person making the disposition.
 Upon disposing of cremated remains in accordance with this section, the crematory licensee or person in possession of the cremated remains shall be discharged from any legal obligation or liability concerning such cremated remains."

-SECTION 26.
+SECTION 25.
 Article 13F of Chapter 90 of the General Statutes is amended by adding the following new section to read:

 "§ 90-210.135.
-Cremation Societies.
+Cremation societies.